International Travel Frequently Asked Questions

 - Check to be sure that the country where you are traveling is not on the Travel Warning list, the CDC Level 2 & 3 Travel Alert list, or the Sanctions list.
 (See # 3 below for further instructions).

-- Notify both your department and Virginia Hosono, Director for Study Abroad and International Travel, as early in the planning process as possible to ensure you follow all departmental and UofL policies.
+- Notify both your department and Elizabeth Liebschutz-Roettger, Manager of Global Initiatives and Partnerships, as early in the planning process as possible to ensure you follow all departmental and UofL policies.

 - Ensure all required documentation is received in the International Center for all travelers on the trip 30 days prior to departure.
 Forms and instructions are found here: http://louisville.edu/studyabroad/resources/group-trips.